Techtonica/curriculum/databases/sql-2.md

         - which has an integer field named: `user_id`
         - and a text field named: `content`

-2. Enter the SQLite command line program using the terminal commad `sqlite3 twitter.sqlite3`.
-(This will save your database to a file called `twitter.sqlite3`).
+2. Save your database by using the `command pg_dump twitter > twitter.psql`.
+(This will save your database to a file called `twitter.psql`.)

+3. Now enter the PostgreSQL command line program using the terminal command `psql`.
 Once there, use SQL statements to create two tables according to the spec for the two tables in step 1.

-3. Once you have your two tables set up, compare your table set-up with another apprentice's.
+4. Once you have your two tables set up, compare your table set-up with another apprentice's.

-4. Add sample data to the tables yourself (make up some users and posts).
+5. Add sample data to the tables yourself (make up some users and posts).

-5. Try writing queries that get data such as:
+6. Try writing queries that get data such as:

     - All the tweets by a given user
     - The 10 most recent tweets by any user
     - Use a join to get a user's info along with their tweets
     - Make up your own!

-6. Now let's perform a database migration.
+7. Now let's perform a database migration.
 We will add a new column to an existing table in our database.
 Add a text field named: `bio` to your existing `users` table!

-7. Add some sample data to your new `bio` fields, but not for every user (leave some of their bios blank).
+8. Add some sample data to your new `bio` fields, but not for every user (leave some of their bios blank).

-8. Try writing queries that get data such as:
+9. Try writing queries that get data such as:
     - Just the bios of all users in the databases
     - A list of users that have no bio
     - Just the names of those users that have no bio